Mahadev Temple, Deobaloda: Architecture

 The temple is east facing, built of sand stone.
-It has a Garbhagriha and a pillared Navaranga Mandapa(hall).
-The shikhara which is supposed to have been built in Nagara style is missing.
-The Garbhagriha houses a Shiva Linga of about 1.5 feet in height, which is approached through a highly ornate door entrance guarded by Shaiva Dwarpalas.Inside the garbhgriha one can find idols of Goddess Parvati, Ganesha and Hanuman among others.
-The mandapa pillars are adorned with images of Bhairava, Vishnu, Mahishasur mardini (a form of Devi Durga who killed the demon Mahishasura), shiva, musicians, dancers and Kirtimukha designs.
+It has a Garbhagriha and a pillared Navaranga Mandapa (hall).
+The shikhara which was supposed to have been built in Nagara style is missing.
+The Garbhagriha houses a Shiva Linga of about 1.5 feet in height, which is approached through a highly ornate door entrance guarded by Shaiva Dwarpalas.
+Inside the garbhgriha one can find idols of Goddess Parvati, Ganesha and Hanuman among others.
+The mandapa pillars are adorned with images of Bhairava, Vishnu, Mahishasur mardini (a form of Devi Durga who killed the demon Mahishasura), Shiva, musicians, dancers and Kirtimukha designs.
 The exterior of the temple near the entrance is adorned with decorated band of Gaja, Asva and Nara.
 The temple wall portion has two decorated segments adorned with images of Tripurantaka Siva, Gajantaka Siva, Narasimha, Radha Krishna, Ganesh, Varaha, Lakshmi along with other depictions of Gods and Goddesses.
 One can find pictorial representation of hunting, hunters and bull fighting on the walls of temple.

 A nandi is placed in front of the temple, as if it is guarding it.

-The Temple courtyard has a store house like shed where one can see antique idols and statues that have been found during excavation, which may have belonged to the temple.
+The temple courtyard has a store house like shed where one can see antique idols and statues that have been found during excavation, which may have belonged to the temple.

 Legend

-It is believed that the sculptor who was building the temple got so much engrossed in his work that he didn’t care about his clothes.
+It is believed that the sculptor who was building the temple was so engrossed in his work that he didn’t care about his clothes.
 He became naked while continuing to work day and night to complete the temple.

 His wife used to bring food for him, but one day his sister came.
-Seeing this they both got ashamed and to hide himself he jumped in the Kund(holy pond inside the temple complex) near to the temple from the rooftop.
+Seeing this they both got ashamed and to hide himself he jumped in the Kund (holy pond inside the temple complex) near to the temple from the rooftop.
 Seeing this his sister also jumped in the nearby pond.
 Both pond and kund exist till date.
-The pond is called Kasara Talab because the sister was believed to be carrying the Kalasha for water.
+The pond is called Kasara Talab because the sister was believed to be carrying a kalasha for water.

-A Kalash Type stone is still present there.
+A kalash-type stone is still present there.